castle-lagarde-8castle-lagarde-8

 Montségur, the Cathar

 To come to Montségur is to make a pilgrimage to the sources of the history of the Cathar rebellion.
-It became the seat and head of the Cathar Church where the reprobates of the new religion took refuge.
-This place witnessed the crushing of the last lights of the new faith.
+It became the seat and head of the Cathar Church, where the reprobates of the new religion took refuge.
+It witnessed the crushing of the last lights of the new faith.
 At the end of the siege of 1244, when they surrendered, the Perfect Ones who refused to renounce their faith were burnt alive at the stake.
-Although the Cathar village and the outer fortified wall were razed to the ground, the myth and legends surrounding the Cathar treasure remain… At the foot of the emblematic pog, the village of Montségur is labeled Grand site Occitanie and currently in Opération Grand Site de France.
+Although the Cathar village and outer fortifications were razed to the ground, the myth and legends surrounding the Cathar treasure remain… At the foot of the emblematic pog, the village of Montségur has been awarded the ” Grand site Occitanie” label and is currently part of the “Opération Grand Site de France” program.

 Lagarde, from Aragon to France

-Le château de Lagarde is another impressive historic site in the Cathar Pyrenees.
+Château de Lagarde is another impressive historic site in the Cathar Pyrenees.

 Built in the 12th century on a hill overlooking the Ariège valley, it has been the scene of numerous battles throughout its history.

-Le château de Lagarde was built to protect the lands of the counts of Foix from enemy invaders.
-Over the centuries, it was enlarged and fortified and became an important bastion for the defense of the region.
+Château de Lagarde was built to protect the lands of the Counts of Foix from enemy invaders.
+Over the centuries, it was enlarged and fortified, becoming an important bastion in the defense of the region.

 Roquefixade, a living castle